KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

    Figure 9.23: Import of analytical drivers

 The process ends with a message containing the information about the import.

-Glossay

-Glossay
+Glossary
 ~~~~~~~~

-The export/import of glossary allows the user to allign glossaries among
+The export/import of glossary allows the user to allign glossaries among tenants.
-tenants.

    |image84|

    Figure 9.24: Export/Import of glossaries window

 There are the two tabs of Export and Import in this instance too (Figure 9.24).
 The user is asked to select the glossaries to export and to type a name that will be assigned to the zipped folder.
-The user can help himself/herself by using the filter on data (of creation of the
+The user can help himself/herself by using the filter on data (of creation of the glossary).
-glossary).

 Once the user has got the zipped folder he/she must switch tenant and enter as its admin.
-Then select the import tab from the Export/Import
+Then select the import tab from the Export/Import main window.
-main window.

    |image85|